aronrissato/CarboPratos/README.md

 The program will:
 - Process all JPEG/PNG images in the folder
-- Detect foods using YOLO
+- Classify foods using FastAI with ResNet
-- Calculate calories based on detected foods
+- Calculate calories based on classified foods
 - Generate `.txt` files with results

 ## 📁 Project Structure